top of page

 2. Drain the sea strainer completely

-3. Remove pump cover bolts and expose the impeller
+3. Remove the pump cover bolts and expose the impeller

-4. Identify proper arm placement on the impeller
+4. Find the right arm placement on the impeller

-6. Tighten arms evenly around the impeller hub
+6. Tighten the arms evenly around the impeller hub

-7. Use a wrench to begin extracting the impeller
+7. Use a 9/16" wrench to start extracting the impeller

 Mechanic Insight

-Tight engine rooms don’t just make the job uncomfortable — they make it harder to apply even pressure to the impeller.
-When force isn’t centered, the impeller can bind in the housing or come out unevenly.
-A tool that automatically balances pressure on both sides of the impeller allows for a cleaner pull, even when you can only work with one hand.
+Tight engine rooms do more than make the job uncomfortable.
+They make it hard to apply even pressure to the impeller.
+When the force is not centered, the impeller binds in the housing or comes out crooked, and that is when people start prying and scratching the pump.
+A tool that balances pressure on both sides of the impeller pulls it straight, even when you can only get one hand on it.
+That is the whole point of the bearing inside ImpelPro: it takes the load so the pull stays centered and you stay in control.

 Full Transcript

-Eddie: This one isn’t as bad because the impeller pump is facing the centerline of the boat, so we have a bit of space to work.
+Eddie: This one is not as bad because the impeller pump is facing the centerline of the boat, so we have a bit of space to work.
 But we still have wires in the way and a heat exchanger bracket blocking access.

-If you try to use a traditional puller or even needle nose pliers in a setup like this, your hands are buried deep in the engine room while you’re laying on your side — it gets frustrating fast.
+If you try to use a traditional puller or even needle nose pliers in a setup like this, your hands end up buried deep in the engine room while you are laying on your side, and it gets frustrating fast.

 I want to show you a method that makes this easier, even in tight spaces.

-First, we’re going to close the through-hull valve.
-Then we’ll drain the sea strainer.
-After that, we’ll remove the bolts and take the cover off to access the impeller.
+First, we are going to close the through-hull valve.
+Then we will drain the sea strainer.
+After that, we will remove the bolts and take the cover off to access the impeller.

 Let's get started.